Siege of Petersburg: Second Reams Station (August 25)

-Maj.
-Gen. Cadmus M. Wilcox's division assaulted the Union position at about 2 p.m. on August 25.
+Wilcox's division assaulted the Union position at about 2 p.m. on August 25.
 Despite launching two attacks, Wilcox was driven back by Miles's division, which was manning the northern part of the earthworks.
 To the south, Gibbon's division was blocking the advance of Hampton's cavalry, which had swept around the Union line.
-Confederate reinforcements from Heth's and Mahone's divisions arrived while the Confederate artillery softened up the Union position.
+Confederate reinforcements from Heth's and Mahone's divisions arrived while the Confederate artillery bombarded the Union position.
 The final attack began around 5:30 p.m. against Miles's position and it broke through the northwest corner of the Union fortifications.
-Hancock desperately galloped from one threatened point to the next, attempting to rally his men.
-As he witnessed the men of his once proud corps reluctant to retake their positions from the enemy, he remarked to a colonel, "I do not care to die, but I pray God I may never leave this field."
+Hancock galloped from one threatened point to the next, attempting to rally his men.
+As he witnessed the men of his corps reluctant to retake their positions from the enemy, he remarked to a colonel, "I do not care to die, but I pray God I may never leave this field."
 By this time, Hampton's cavalry was making progress against Gibbon's infantry to the south, launching a surprise dismounted attack that caused many of Gibbon's men to flee or surrender.
 This allowed Hampton to flank Miles.
 Hancock ordered a counterattack, which provided time to allow for an orderly Union withdrawal to Petersburg after dark.

-Union casualties at Reams Station were 2,747 (the II Corps lost 117 killed, 439 wounded, 2,046 missing/captured; the cavalry lost 145), Confederate 814 (Hampton's cavalry lost 16 killed, 75 wounded, 3 missing; Hill's infantry 720 total).
-Although the Confederates had won a clear victory and had humiliated the veterans of II Corps, they had lost a vital piece of the Weldon Railroad and from this point on they were able to transport supplies by rail only as far north as Stony Creek Depot, 16 mi south of Petersburg.
-From that point, supplies had to be unloaded and wagon trains had to travel through Dinwiddie Court House and then on the Boydton Plank Road to get the supplies into Petersburg.
-The South Side Railroad was the only railroad left to supply Petersburg and Lee's army.
+The Union suffered approximately 2,700 casualties and the Confederate approximately 800.
+Although the Confederates had won a clear victory, they had lost a vital piece of the Weldon Railroad.
+From this point on they were only able to transport supplies by rail on this line as far north as the Stony Creek Depot, 16 mi south of Petersburg.
+From there, supplies then had to be unloaded and tranported by wagon to Petersburg.
+The South Side Railroad was the only railroad left to directly supply Petersburg and Lee's army.